-AlaKids is a statewide whole child assessment for Kindergarten students.
+Al ELI (Alabama Early Learning Intervention) is the updated version of the AlaKids (Alabama Kindergarten Inventory of Developing Skills).
+Al ELI is a statewide whole child assessment for kindergarten students.
 It is used to provide early learning agencies, families, and teachers with information on what is taking place in the early years before the child transitions into the school environment.
 It is administered virtually by teachers in the first month of kindergarten.